USS Solomons: Service history

-The three aircraft rendezvoused with Avery, and a series of three organized attacks were planned, which were launched at 19:46, under the waning evening sun.
-In the first attack, U-860 was first strafed by the two Wildcats piloted by Ens.
-T.J.
-Wadsworth and Ens.
-R.E.
-McMahon, whilst the submarine moved in evasive circles, unable to dive.
+The three aircraft met with Avery, and a series of three organized attacks was planned; the attacks were launched at 19:46, under the waning evening sun.
+In the first attack, U-860 was first strafed by the two Wildcats piloted by Ensigns T.J.
+Wadsworth and R.E.
+McMahon, while the submarine moved in evasive circles, unable to dive.
 Hits were observed on the submarine's deck, conning tower, and bandstand.
 As the two Wildcats pulled up from their dive, only about 100 ft above U-860, Wadsworth's Wildcat was damaged by flak in a wing tank, forcing him to return to Solomons.
-The two Avengers, piloted by Avery and Ens.
-M.J.
-Spear, followed up with rockets as the Wildcats were being harried by flak.
+The two Avengers, piloted by Avery and Ensign M.J.
+Spear, followed up with rockets, as the Wildcats were being harried by flak.
 The pilots of VC-9 had been trained to aim their rockets to hit to the fore of the conning tower, where the most vulnerable systems laid.
 Spear's Avenger, flying from the aft of the submarine, fired eight rockets from 800 yd, six of which were observed connecting with the U-boat just to the starboard fore of the conning tower.
 Avery's Avenger, flying from the fore, fired six rockets from 600 yd, all of which connected with the front of the U-boat, some 20 ft in front of the conning tower.

-Following this attack, U-860 started to slow down, and turned southwards.
-At 17:51, two more aircraft arrived on the scene, two Avengers, one piloted by Lieutenant, junior grade W.F.
-Chamberlain, and one piloted by Lieutenant, junior grade D.E.
+Following this attack, U-860 started to slow down and turn southwards.
+At 17:51, two more aircraft arrived on the scene, two Avengers, one piloted by Lieutenant, j.g.
+W.F.
+Chamberlain, and one piloted by Lieutenant, j.g.
+D.E.
 Weigle.
 The two aircraft immediately engaged U-860, with McMahon's Wildcat making another strafing run to try to suppress antiaircraft fire.
 In the second attack, Weigle, running in from the fore, fired eight rockets, six of which connected in the area to the fore of the conning tower.
 Following this run, U-860 slowed down to just a crawl, at only 3 kn.
-In the third, and final attack, Chamberlain, charging from the port, dropped two depth charges directly forward of the conning tower whilst Lt.
+In the third and final attack, Chamberlain, charging from the port, dropped two depth charges directly forward of the conning tower, while Lt.
 Cdr.
 Avery strafed U-860 to suppress antiaircraft fire.
 However, Chamberlain proceeded much too low, dropping the depth charges only 50 ft over the submarine.
-The explosions rocked his aircraft, starting a fire in the bomb bay and in the central cockpit.
-Chamberlain maintained a semblance of control, and came to a relatively soft landing 500 yd to the starboard of the sinking U-boat.
-U-860 sank after this last attack, at 19:53, with 42 of her crew going down with the ship.
+The explosions rocked his aircraft, starting a fire in the bomb bay and the central cockpit.
+Chamberlain maintained a semblance of control and came to a relatively soft landing 500 yd to the starboard of the sinking U-boat.
+U-860 sank after this last attack, at 19:53, with 42 of her crew going down with the boat.